In partnership with Vivienne Alexa

 It's that time of the year where we enthusiastically start to set goals and resolutions, only to lose track later down the line.
 It got us thinking, what can we do differently to make changes in our lifestyle for the long haul?
-Local Health and Happiness Coach, Vivienne Robinson, shares her thoughts on how to find your personal best by switching the focus to gaining health rather than losing weight.
+Local Holistic Health Coach, Vivienne Alexa, shares her thoughts on how to find your personal best by switching the focus to gaining health rather than losing weight.

 GAIN: When you’re living, moving and eating in a way that works for you, there are so many other positive benefits to measure.
 Focus on the improvements in your energy, mood, skin, sleep and digestion, as well as gaining a more focused mind and just generally shaking off those nagging niggles.

 CHALLENGE: Answer the question "What does health mean to you?"

 Have you ever signed up for a new fitness programme because you felt it was the right thing to do, or because the latest influencer looks incredible for doing it?
 How long did it last?
 A few weeks?
 A few months?
 I believe that when we do what we love, it’s easy to keep doing it.